Dezt/ArduinoImageConverter/README.md

 # ArduinoImageConverter
-A simple Python script that converts .png file(s) into a hardcoded array(s) that Arduino monochrome monitors can load and use
+A simple Python script that converts .png file(s) into a hardcoded array(s) that Arduino monochrome monitors can load and use.
+Designed to be used with the SSD1306 monochrome display, but naturally probably can be used for other monochrome displays.

 To use: